-A spoof of dark, overwrought crime shows, written by Charlie Brooker for Sky1.
-The first two-parter was broadcast in August 2012, but more were ordered even before transmission.
+A Touch of Cloth is a British comedy series which spoofs dark, overwrought British Police Procedurals, created and written by Charlie Brooker and Daniel Maier for Sky1.
+The first two-parter was broadcast in August 2012, with two additional two-parts being broadcasted in 2013 and 2014.
 Imagine The Naked Gun or Airplane!, but instead aimed at dark crime dramas like Luther or Messiah (along with most crime shows on TV) and you are heading very much in the right direction.
-Very silly and very funny.Detective Inspector Jack Cloth (John Hannah) and DC Anne Oldman (Suranne Jones) investigate a series of grisly murders in the City of Town.
+Very silly and very funny.

 This work contains examples of the following, which it generally spoofs mercilessly:

 - Abandoned Warehouse: Both Todd's hideout and the "eerie Stock Footage and prop warehouse".

 - Action Girl: Anne when she chases down a suspect in the first series (though played for laughs).